What is it?

 There are several ways that Re:View can be used at the University of Bath.

 The desktop software (for PC and MAC) is both available for installation on your computer workstation, or for download onto your own personal devices.
 Using the software to edit recordings and to record your own content is simple.
 Similarly, the Panopto app is available for mobile devices and tablets.
 On the iOS version of the app, you can record content using the app (an internet connection is needed); and on both the iOS and Android version of the app, you can upload content to Panopto.
-This is particularly useful for recording away from campus, on location (such as Science labs and sports pitches) and at conferences.
-These approaches allow you to ‘flip the classroom’ by asking students to view and engage with recorded material before a lecture.
-As encouraged in the Bath Baseline, technology such as this could also be used for feedback by lecturers or indeed for student video assignments.
+This is particularly useful for recording at home, and on location (e.g. in Science labs and sports pitches).
+These approaches allow you to ‘flip the classroom’ by asking students to view and engage with recorded material ahead of more active online learning sessions.
+This technology could also facilitate the return of feedback by lecturers and allow students to submit video assignments.

 Students are able to upload video files to Re:View.
 It is possible for a lecturer to set up an assignment folder to which students have access.
-This opens up the possibility of setting video assignments and allowing students to make presentations away from the traditional set-up of a teaching room on campus.
-Benefits for the lecturer include being able to re-watch and pause the presentation for moderation purposes, and bypassing the need to book rooms.
+This opens up the possibility of setting video assignments and allowing students to make presentations while away from the traditional set-up of a teaching room on campus.
+Benefits for the lecturer include being able to re-watch and pause the presentation for moderation purposes.

 Students may need guidance from staff about using Re:View effectively; it may be the first time they have had recorded content made available in such a way during their education.
-It is important that students attend live lectures as the recordings are there to supplement them.
-It may be that their note-taking habits change – students may make fewer notes during the lecture and then add to them using the recording afterwards.
-In fact, it is unlikely that students will watch back whole lectures, instead preferring to use recordings to clarify key points and as revision aid around exam periods.
+It can be tempting to try to recreate the in-room lecture format online, but it is unlikely that students will watch back whole lectures.
+Where lecture capture is already in use, students instead prefer to use recordings to clarify key points and as revision aid around exam periods.
+In creating video resources, keep in mind some guiding principles:

 - It can make learning accessible to students with learning difficulties, disabilities, or English as an additional language.
 A recorded lecture may be a ‘reasonable adjustment’ under the Equality Act (2010).